COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Who are the restrictions meant for?

-Are other documents needed onboard when flying with EU-resident persons?
+Are certain documents needed onboard when flying with EU-resident persons?

-The Union Customs Code (UCC) states that there are some limitations for aircraft using the TA procedure when carrying EU-resident persons onboard.
-These limitations were only meant to limit the real user of the aircraft, so it is important to know the definition of the real user to understand the effects that the limitations bring.
-The limitations are stipulated in article 215 in the UCC-DA.
+The Union Customs Code (UCC) states that there are some limitations for aircraft using the Temporary Admission (TA) procedure when carrying EU-resident persons onboard.
+These limitations are only meant to restrict the real user of the aircraft, so it is important to understand the definition of the real user to see how these limitations apply.
+The limitations are stipulated in Article 215 of the UCC-DA.

 The customs aspect of flying within the EU

-Which entity is the real user of an aircraft?
+Which entity is the real user of an aircraft in customs terms?

 What are the limitations for EU-resident persons?

-To the extent that the pilots have their habitual residence within the EU, the aircraft can use the TA procedure if the conditions in article 215 in the UCC-DA are met.
+If the pilots have their habitual residence within the EU, the aircraft can use the TA procedure only if the conditions in Article 215 of the UCC-DA are met.
 The most important condition is that the pilots must be directly employed by the physical operator.

-Are other documents needed onboard when flying with EU-resident persons?
+Are certain documents needed onboard when flying with EU-resident persons?

-We acknowledge that there are many opinions about this issue.
-Still, we are completely sure that the above explanation is strictly correct, as it is based upon dialogues and various working papers from the EU Commission and backed by EU customs agencies.
-Throughout the years, we have seen a tendency to talk down the use of TA in favor of the full importation procedure, which is also available for EU outsiders.
-Yet, the TA procedure holds numerous advantages in comparison to full importation if applied correctly.
-If you have any doubts about this explanation, simply ask the EU Commission or a competent EU customs agency for guidance instead of consulting importing companies, such as OPMAS.
-We have ourselves asked for guidance from capable EU regulators several times, and we have never received a reply that did not support our descriptions.
-Moreover, since 2014 the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
-This is thanks to the huge effort from, e.g., the EU Commission and NBAA.
+We acknowledge that there are many opinions on this issue.
+However, we are confident that the explanation above is strictly correct, as it is based on dialogues and various working papers from the EU Commission, supported by EU customs agencies.
+Over the years, there has been a tendency to favor full importation over the TA procedure, even though both are valid options for EU outsiders.
+If you have any doubts about this explanation, we recommend contacting the EU Commission or a competent EU customs agency for guidance instead of relying on importing consultants, such as OPMAS.
+We ourselves have contacted capable EU regulators on several occasions and have never received a reply that contradicted our explanations.

 Legal background for Temporary Admission